-Robots often must be preprogrammed to perform tasks which are normally repetitive and follow a sequence of steps.
-If the robot needs to perform a new task, it must be reprogrammed which means robot downtime, loss of productivity and so on.
+Robots often must be preprogrammed to perform tasks that are normally repetitive and follow a sequence of steps.
+If the robot needs to perform a new task, it must be reprogrammed which means robot downtime, loss of productivity, and so on.

 In 2012, technology and robotics firm Rethink Robotics, introduced “Baxter” to the market.
-Baxter, which is a fully integrated robot solution powered by a software platform that leverages many different technologies such as vision and sensory cameras.
+Baxter is a fully integrated robot solution powered by a software platform that leverages many different technologies such as vision and sensory cameras.

 Normally, industrial equipment is maintained on a fixed schedule basis, regardless of the condition of each component.
 This can sometimes result in wasted effort and/or undiagnosed component failures.
-Imagine your car could notify you that a component in the engine or electrical unit was about to become faulty – prior to the actual breakdown or malfunction of the component, and give you sufficient notice before you made your next trip?
+Imagine your car could notify you that a component in the engine or electrical unit was about to become faulty – prior to the actual breakdown or malfunction of the component, and give you sufficient notice before you made your next trip.